Do you offer phone consultations?

 - I shall not take any comments personally.
 This is about the work, not you.

-- I shall allow Kissy the opportunity to consume the ms if he so wishes.
+- I shall allow the the pooches and the fish (The Crew) the opportunity to consume the ms if they so wish.

-Your critiques are private.
-Your works will not be shared with anyone but me and Kissy.
+Your critique manuscripts are private.
+Your works will not be shared with anyone but myself and the fauna.

 More about Special Free-tique rounds